linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 The Redistrict Selected Meshblocks tool will only be enabled when a selection exists in the meshblock layer.
 Additionally, the tool is ONLY active when the meshblock layer is in edit mode, and changes made by the tool are pushed to into the undo buffer.
 All operations can be undone and redone up until the changes are committed to the layer (refs F11).

-The  Redistrict Selected Meshblocks tool operates on the electorate type selected using the [Task Switcher](#task_switcher) control - e.g. if the current task is set to Maori electorates, then the redistricting tool will alter the meshblocks assigned Maori electorate.
+The  Redistrict Selected Meshblocks tool operates on the electorate type selected using the [Task Switcher](#task_switcher) control - e.g. if the current task is set to Māori electorates, then the redistricting tool will alter the meshblocks assigned Māori electorate.

 After clicking the action, the user is then given a selection of available electorate districts to reassign the selection to.
 The dialog lists all available electorates, and includes a search widget for filtering the list.
 Electorates with NO assigned meshblocks appear at the top of the list for quick access.
 A list of the most recently used electorates is shown at the top of the dialog for quick access, and the dialog defaults to selecting the **most recently** used electorate.